 Answer: The phrase “unequally yoked” comes from 2 Corinthians 6:14 in the King James Version: “Be ye not unequally yoked together with unbelievers: for what fellowship hath righteousness with unrighteousness? and what communion hath light with darkness?”
-The New American Standard Version is a little more forthright: “Do not be bound together with unbelievers; for what partnership have righteousness and lawlessness, or what fellowship has light with darkness?”
+The New American Standard Version says, “Do not be bound together with unbelievers; for what partnership have righteousness and lawlessness, or what fellowship has light with darkness?”

 The “unequal yoke” is often applied to business relationships.
 For a Christian to enter into a partnership with an unbeliever is to court disaster.
-They have opposite worldviews and morals, and business decisions that must be made daily will reflect one or the other.
+Unbelievers have opposite worldviews and morals, and business decisions made daily will reflect the worldview of one partner or the other.
 For the relationship to work, one or the other must abandon his moral center and move toward that of the other.
 More often than not, it is the believer who finds himself pressured to leave his Christian principles behind for the sake of profit and the growth of the business.

 Of course, the closest alliance one person can have with another is found in marriage, and this is how the passage is usually interpreted.
 God’s plan is for a man and a woman to become “one flesh” (Genesis 2:24), a relationship so intimate that one literally and figuratively becomes part of the other.
 Uniting a believer with an unbeliever is essentially uniting opposites, which makes for a very difficult marriage relationship.